Become a Nursing Assistant Certified (NAC)

 • Transporting clients

-• Taking vital signs (e.g. temperature, pulse, respirations, height, and weight)
+• Taking and recording vital signs (e.g. temperature, pulse, respirations, height, and weight)

 • Meeting client’s needs that they cannot do for themselves

-Upon successful completion of the NURS100 course, students will be eligible to apply for the Washington State competency testing (within one calendar year of taking the course).
-Students who pass this State competency written and skills test will then be certified to work as a Nursing Assistant in Washington State.
+Students who successful complete the classroom, skills lab, and clinical requirement will be eligible to apply for the Washington State skills and written competency testing.
+Students who pass this State competency skills and written test will then be able to apply to be certified to work as a Nursing Assistant in Washington State.
 You can learn more at the Bureau of Labor Statistics.

-In addition to tuition and fees, students will be responsible for paying for textbooks, eqiupment, CPR certification, and required immunizations.
+In addition to tuition and fees, students will be responsible for paying for textbooks, equipment, CPR certification, and required immunizations.

 NAC is a limited-entry course.
 Only the first 20 applicants will be accepted into the course for the following quarter.
 All students:

-• High school students may apply with written authorization from their high school counselor (proof must be provided)
+• Running Start students may apply with written authorization from their high school counselor (proof must be provided)

-• CPR certification through the American Heart Association’s Basic Life Support Providers course
+• Valid CPR certification through the American Heart Association’s Basic Life Support Providers course

 • Reading and writing competencies measured by placement test(s) or previous college coursework (unofficial transcript)